Optical Flow Sensor Testing and Setup¶

 Calibrating the sensor¶

-Connect to your autopilot and ensure that logging while disarmed is enabled (In Copter-3.3 set LOG_BITMASK to 131071.
+Connect to your autopilot and ensure that logging while disarmed is enabled by setting LOG_DISARMED to 1

 Find a location with a textured surface and good lighting (natural light or strong incandescent)